TuxRiders/tuxriders.github.io/videos/setup.md

 ---
 layout: page
-title: Postprocessing simulation results using ParaView
+title: Setup your scientific computing environment
 ---

 In this series, we setup a Linux environment for scientific computing from scratch and discuss its various aspects.